NicolBolas/Proposal-Ideas/Trivial Operations.md

 Requires: `ptr` points to storage that contains `sizeof(T)` bytes of storage. `ptr` must be aligned to at least `alignof(T)`. `ptr` shall store the value representation of an object of type `T`.

 Returns: A pointer to a `T` object which reuses the storage referenced by `ptr`.
-The object representation of `T` shall be exactly the same values that were stored in `ptr`, up to `sizeof(T)` bytes.
+The object representation of `T` shall be exactly the same values that were stored in `ptr`, up to `sizeof(T)` bytes. `T` will be initialized as if by a trivial constructor call.

-Remarks: This function does not participate in overload resolution unless `T` is trivially default constructible.
+Remarks: This function does not participate in overload resolution unless `T` is either trivially default constructible or both trivially copyable and CopyConstructible.
+If `T` is trivially copyable, then its default constructor will not be called.
 The storage starting at `ptr` and ending `sizeof(T)` bytes after this address are reused for `T`, so any such objects in that storage have their lifetimes ended. [note: This means all proscriptions about using pointers/references/names to the old object(s) apply [basic.life] .]

 ````
 template<typename T>